 And why wouldn’t they?
-According to a report by marketing dive, micro influencer boasts an average engagement rate between 6.6% to 8.8% , which is seven times higher than mega influencer’s engagement rate.
+According to a report by marketing dive, a micro-influencer boasts an average engagement rate between 6.6% to 8.8%, which is seven times higher than a mega influencer’s engagement rate.

 Their engagement rate correlates with their number of followers.
-A smaller and concentrated fan base enables them to have a high interaction with their audience.
+A smaller and concentrated fan base enables them to interact highly with their audience.

 Markerly’s valuable research shows us the same picture – as the number of followers of Instagram influencers increases, the likes and comments go down.

-So why does the micro influencer generate this much engagement?
+So why does a micro-influencer generate this much engagement?
 Is it just because of the low-follower-more-interaction factor?

-Well, there is another trait that makes them a super engagement magnet – familiarity.
+Well, there is one more factor that makes them a super engagement magnet – familiarity.

-Also, they engage on a deeper level with their tight-knit followers in the comment section of the respective influencer marketing platforms and offer credible advice compared to a big celebrity’s profile, probably managed by a social media manager.
+Also, they engage on a deeper level with their tight-knit followers in the comment section and offer credible advice compared to a big celebrity’s profile, probably managed by a social media manager.